Eartha & Aetherias: A Fairy Tale from the 22nd Century – Reviews and Reader Feedback

 My dear friend, Professor Greg Castillo of the School of Environmental Design in the School of Architecture at the University of California at Berkeley, co-taught this class!
 He said, “This [website] was a great student project.”

-First Magazine Review of Vivre sur la Terre
+First Magazine Review, and reader feedback, for Vivre sur la Terre

 I received a welcome message today from the new director of communications at Editions Ulmer, the publisher of the French edition of Living on the Earth, Vivre sur la Terre.